jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 You should definitely start an amateur boxing career first.
 The only notable fighter I found who did not have any amateur boxing experience was former Junior Welterweight [Chris Algieri](https://en.wikipedia.org/wiki/Chris_Algieri){: target="_blank" rel="noopener noreferrer"}.
 However, even he had amateur combat sport experience in kickboxing.

 If you want to do anything more than brag to your friends that you’re (technically) a professional athlete, compete in amateur boxing first.
-The age limit is 35 before you’re forced to compete in the master’s division against other 35+ year olds.
+The age limit is 35 before you’re forced to compete in the master’s division against other 35+-year-olds.

 If you really insist on boxing at the professional level without any amateur boxing experience, at least get experience in another combat sport with striking.
 Kickboxing and MMA immediately come to mind.